What is the Difference Between Severance Pay and Termination Pay?

 As an employee, if you are terminated without cause, you are owed termination pay and maybe owed severance pay, pursuant to the Employment Standards Act, 2000 (“ESA”).
 Oftentimes, termination pay and severance pay are used interchangeably, however, there is a difference between termination pay and severance pay as they are two distinct terms.

-Difference between termination pay and severance pay:
+The difference between termination pay and severance pay:

 Termination Pay

 Termination pay is set out in the ESA and provides an employee their minimum statutory payments when terminated without cause.
 An employee’s minimum statutory payments or notice under the ESA varies depending on an employee’s years of employment.
-The ESA guarantees employees the following notice periods based on years of employment:
+The ESA guarantees employees the following notice periods based on their years of continuous employment:

 Years of Employment | Notice Required |